Colyton

 Table Chart PROFILE FAQ

-Colyton has a typical household mix, with a fairly typical median household size
+Colyton has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.7% of all households, including 34.1% couples with children, 20.9% couples without children, and 19.2% single parent families.
-Non-family households account for the remaining 24.3%, with lone person households at 21.8% and group households comprising 2.8%.
-The median household size is 2.8 people, which aligns with the Greater Sydney average.
+Family households account for 75.7% of all households, including 34.1% couples with children, 20.9% couples without children, and 19.2% single parent families.
+Non-family households constitute the remaining 24.3%, with lone person households at 21.8% and group households comprising 2.8%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households